Emerging Adult

 What is a Restorative Circle?

-Restorative Circles are born out of indigenous societies from around the world as a supportive way to address challenges or discuss complex issues.
-A Restorative Circle creates an environment that 1) allows relationships to be built because everyone is valued, 2) judgement is not passed, 3) all participants have an equal opportunity to speak, and 4) everyone is there to seek an understanding to a problem.
+Restorative Circles are born out of indigenous societies from around the world as a supportive method to address challenges or discuss complex issues.
+A Restorative Circle creates an environment that 1) fosters relationship-building by valuing every participant, 2) avoids the passing of judgement, 3) provides equal opportunities for all participants to speak, and 4) encourages collective understanding of the issue at hand.

-The criminal justice system has begun to embrace the Restorative Circle concept as a way to build community and replace the tradition punitive forms of discipline for some types of criminal cases.
+The criminal justice system has begun to embrace restorative justice concepts as a way to build community and replace the traditional punitive forms of discipline for some types of criminal cases.

-Our EAP restorative circles are facilitated by trained community members that believe in the restorative justice process and want to provide other community members, who have been involved with the criminal justice system, an opportunity to make a life change through their support and encouragement.
-Some of our facilitators also have had their own ‘lived’ experience in the criminal justice system and can relate on a personal level to some of the challenges our EAP participants may be experiencing.
+EAP restorative circles are facilitated by community members who are trained in restorative justice processes.
+These volunteers dedicate their time to support and encourage program participants in making positive life changes.
+Some community facilitators have had their own ‘lived’ experience in the criminal justice system, which allows them to relate on a personal level to the challenges that EAP participants may be experiencing.

 Who can tell me more?